 Overview: How To Make Gluten Free Ice Cream Cones

-- Preheat the waffle cone maker or pizzelle maker.
+- Preheat the waffle or pizzelle iron according to the manufacturer's instructions.
 Some waffle cone makers have a heat setting (mine doesn't).
 If yours does, you might have to experiment to see what heat setting works best with this recipe.

 - Make the gluten-free waffle cone batter.

 - Refer to your waffle cone or pizzelle maker instructions to see how much batter to scoop into the middle of your maker (mine calls for ¼ cup, but it varies from machine to machine).
-Cook for about 2 minutes or however long your instruction manual suggests.
+Cooking time depends on your specific appliance (anywhere from 2 to 5 minutes); check your instruction manual for further instructions.

 Forming the Gluten Free Sugar Cones

 There is some finesse involved in forming gluten-free sugar cones.
 It's like gluten-free pie crust; it takes some practice to get it right.
-When I roll my cones, there are certainly a few that turn out a little "less desirable" than the others.
+When I roll my cones, a few are "less desirable" than the others.
 Here's how I form the gluten-free ice cream cones:

-- Quickly remove the waffle cone using a silicone or rubber spatula, and place it on a clean kitchen towel or piece of parchment paper (be careful - it will be scalding!).
+- Quickly remove the waffle cone using a silicone or rubber spatula, and place it on a clean kitchen towel, paper towel, or piece of parchment paper (be careful - it will be scalding!).

 - Hold the form in the cone, seam side down, until it dries and holds shape.